 An ecosystem or ecology is formed by a community of living organisms interacting with the environment in which they live.
 Ecosystems do not have any particular size.
 They can vary from being as small as an empty plot of land or as vast as an ocean.

 Though there are millions of ecosystems that make up our world, there are two major types, terrestrial ecosystem and aquatic ecosystem.
 A few examples of terrestrial ecosystems are grassland biome or savannah ecosystem, forest ecosystem, agricultural land ecosystem, desert ecosystem etc. River, pond, marine, and aquarium come under aquatic ecosystems.

 The difference in climate from place to place determines the nature and type of the ecosystems.
 The two main components of the ecosystem are abiotic - consisting of sunlight, water, temperature and soil etc. and biotic - like primary producers or plants, primary consumers or herbivores, secondary consumers or carnivores, omnivores and decomposers.

 Awareness campaigns about the activities in ecosystems can be arranged.
 Schools can come forward in arranging activities for students from various grades.
 Here are a few suggestions for ecosystem school activities.

-Another ecosystem activity can be building a simple food pyramid or food web.
 A chart depicting the food cycle and how all the plants and animals in the ecosystem are interdependent on each other can be made to elucidate the system.
-High school students can also be taught about the importance of plants and animals and their interconnection with human beings.
+Students can also be taught about the importance of plants and animals and their interconnection with human beings.
 A skit based on the food chain can be enacted and roles can be divided among students.

 Conducting activities for students can help them gain a better understanding of the ecosystem and hence, create awareness about our environment to preserve it for future generations.